A queue that organizes command buffers to be executed by a GPU.

 new method restricts the number of uncompleted command buffers.
 Typically, you create one or more command queues when your app is initialized and then keep those queues around throughout the lifetime of your app.

-To actually perform rendering, use the command queue to create one or more command buffer objects, then encode commands into those objects and commit them to the queue.
+To render images or execute compute operations, use the command queue to create one or more command buffer objects, then encode commands into those objects and commit them to the queue.
 There are two methods to create

 command.
 In most cases, you use the